nikstam20/IntelliQ/frontend/README.md

 Make sure to restart XAMMP so the changes take effect!
 ### How to run

-You can download the build directly from here or build the app yourself by going to ~/SoftEng22-13/frontend/frontend1 and running:
+You can download the build directly from here or build the app yourself <b>(highly recommended)</b> by going to ~/SoftEng22-13/frontend/frontend1 and running:
   ```sh
   npm run build
   ```